64bit/async-openai/async-openai/README.md

 ## Rust Types

-To only use Rust types from the crate - use feature flag `types`.
+To only use Rust types from the crate - disable default features and use feature flag `types`.

 There are granular feature flags like `response-types`, `chat-completion-types`, etc.